 The Fairfax County Solid Waste Management Program will be sponsoring one secure document shredding event in each supervisory district per calendar year.
-These events are open to Fairfax County residents along with residents of the Towns of Vienna, Herndon and Clifton and the Cities of Fairfax and Falls Church.
+These events are only open to Fairfax County residents along with residents of the Towns of Vienna, Herndon and Clifton and the Cities of Fairfax and Falls Church.
 Documents from businesses will not be accepted.

 - Residential material of a sensitive nature such as tax documents, financial records, etc. (Please recycle junk mail and magazines through your normal collection service.)

-- Up to 5 medium-sized packing boxes per vehicle.
+- Up to five medium-sized packing boxes per vehicle.

 - BINDERS of any type (3-ring, plastic, spiral, metal)

 - Hanging file folders with metal support bars